project-open-data/project-open-data.github.io/catalog.md

 /Data Requirements
 ------------------

-The Open Data Policy requires agencies to list and describe all agency data that *can* be made publicly available (i.e. there are no valid restrictions to release) in a publicly available open data catalog with [common core metadata](/schema/).
+The Open Data Policy requires agencies to list and describe all agency data that *can* be made publicly available (i.e. there are no valid restrictions to release) in a publicly available open data catalog using the [Project Open Data metadata schema](/schema/).
 It further requires the catalog to be human-readable and machine-readable.
 This guidance describes to agencies steps for implementing this portion of the policy.

 Why this effort
 ---------------